HalfHumanGames/DwerveMods/README.md

 # Overview
 This repository includes documentation on how to create mods for the game [Dwerve](https://store.steampowered.com/app/1132760/Dwerve/).
 It also contains source code for official Dwerve [Mods](Mods) as well as [Templates](Templates) that you can copy and edit in order to make your own mods quickly and easily.
-The templates include easy to read text TOML files which define mods as well as spritesheets which you can edit with any sprite editor.
+The templates include easy-to-read TOML files which define mods, as well as spritesheets which you can edit with any sprite editor.

 # Capabilities
 The mod system lets you customize the stats and sprites for Dwerve, towers, and enemies.
 You can also mod the general game configuration which determines when towers, power stones, and artifacts get unlocked.
 For example, you could reskin a turret, have it deal massive knockback, and unlock it in the first level.

 # File Format
 Dwerve uses [TOML](https://TOML.io/en) to describe mods.
 TOML is a config file format that is easy to read and write.
-To create a new mod, just copy and paste template folder and edit any TOML and image files.
+To create a new mod, just download the mod's template folder and edit any TOML and image files.
 For editing sprites, we recommend using [Aseprite](https://store.steampowered.com/app/431730/Aseprite/), but [Piskel](https://www.piskelapp.com/) is a free online pixel software that also works well.
 There are templates for modding [Dwerve](Templates/Dwerve), [Towers](Templates/Towers), [Enemies](Templates/Enemies), and [Configuration](Templates/Configuration).

 # Example Mod
-Template toml files such as [Dwerve.Stats.toml](Templates/Dwerve/Dwerve.Stats.toml) contain every moddable stat and their default values.
+Template TOML files such as [Dwerve.Stats.toml](Templates/Dwerve/Dwerve.Stats.toml) contain every moddable stat and their default values.
 You can ignore the lines for stats you don't want to change or delete them if you prefer to keep the TOML concise.
-Here is the TOML for the [Super Fast Walk](Mods/SuperFastWalk/SuperFastWalk.toml) mod which doubles Dwerve's movement speed which is 4.3 by default:
+Here is the TOML for the [Super Fast Walk](Mods/SuperFastWalk/SuperFastWalk.toml) mod that doubles Dwerve's movement speed which is 4.3 by default:

 ```TOML
 ModTarget = "Dwerve"